 - If unresolved, the grievant and respondent may request to meet with the Vice Dean for Academic Affairs who may, if deemed appropriate by the Vice Dean, form a grievance committee composed of a student representative, and a faculty representative.
 The student and faculty member would be selected by the Vice Dean after consulting with the grievant and the respondent.
 A resolution should be sought.
 A written statement of the grievance committee’s findings will be provided to the grievant and the respondent.

 - If the grievance remains unresolved, the grievant or respondent can appeal to the Dean of the Wagner School on any grievance related to an educational program or the highest ranking University officer in the field, other than the President, responsible for the subject matter of the grievance (e.g., the Vice President for Administration, External Affairs, or Student Affairs).

 - The Dean or University Officer shall meet with the grievant and with other persons deemed appropriate for purpose of ascertaining the facts and attempting to resolve the grievance.
 Then, the Dean or Officer shall render a written decision on the merits to the grievant, the respondent, and the Executive Assistant to the President.

 - If either the student or the respondent appeals the decision of the Dean or University Officer, the grievance will be presented to the University Judicial Board following the procedures presented in the University’s Student Guide to New York University.

-Students who would like to raise issues not specified above are encouraged to speak with the Associate Dean for Academic Affairs who will attempt to find a satisfactory resolution for the issue.
+Students who would like to raise issues not specified above are encouraged send a written statement to the Vice Dean for Academic Affairs who will attempt to find a satisfactory resolution for the issue.
 The staff and faculty of the Wagner School are committed to being responsive to the interests of students.